CCC Events

 June 18-20, 2014 · The Woodrow Wilson International Center for Scholars

 Human Computation entails the design and analysis of information processing systems in which humans participate as computational elements.
-This visioning activity seeks community input to map a path from interdisciplinary research to human computation applications with the greatest societal benefit and impact.
+This visioning activity sought community input to map a path from interdisciplinary research to human computation applications with the greatest societal benefit and impact.

 The New Making Renaissance: Programmable Matter and Things